17mohini/Covid-Diaries/README.md

 ***

-### Logistics
+### How to contribute?
 - This website is backed by a Git repository, and contributions are to be made there.
-- If that sounds unfamiliar, there's a simpler way.
-Just send your contributions to covid.diaries.submissions@gmail.com.
+- If that sounds unfamiliar, __there's a simpler way__.
+Just send your contributions to [covid.diaries.submissions@gmail.com](mailto:covid.diaries.submissions@gmail.com).
 For each email, please use meaningful subject lines, and also tell us a bit about your contribution.
 - Those familiar with the mechanics of Git/GitHub, please read on!
 	- Create issues to request changes from original authors, and assign those to them.
 	- Pages will be built off `master`.